-For more information about the Algonquins of Barriere Lake, measures adopted by the federal government to support the Algonquins of Barriere Lake and issues that characterize this community, please read the following information capsules:
+For more information about the Algonquins of Barriere Lake, the measures adopted by the federal government to support the Algonquins of Barriere Lake and the issues that touch this community, please read the following information capsules:

-Created in 1961 for the use of the Algonquins of Barriere Lake, the reserve is located 134 km north of Maniwaki, on the shores of the Cabonga Reservoir.
-On December 31, 2011, the Algonquin band of Barriere Lake numbered 680 members.
+The Rapid Lake reserve was established for the use of the Algonquins of Barriere Lake in 1961.
+With a surface area of 29,7 hectares (73,4 acres), the reserve is located 134 km north of Maniwaki, on the shore of the Cabonga Reservoir.
+As of December 31, 2015 the community had 764 members, with 582 living on reserve.

 The Algonquins of Barriere Lake have always chosen their leaders according to custom.
 In 1996, the community's traditional oral rules (Mitchikanibikok Anishinabe Onakinakewin) were codified in writing for the first time.
 They were approved on April 9, 1997, first of all by the Elders, then by Barriere Lake members gathered in a general assembly.

-When extraordinary and unusual circumstances occur, the Minister of Aboriginal Affairs and Northern Development may invoke the implementation of Section 74 of the Indian Act in order to ensure an election is held in accordance with the election provisions of the Indian Act and the Indian Band Election Regulations and not under the Band customary code.
+When extraordinary and unusual circumstances occur, the Minister of Indigenous and Northern Affaires may invoke the implementation of Section 74 of the Indian Act in order to ensure an election is held in accordance with the election provisions of the Indian Act and the Indian Band Election Regulations and not under the Band customary code.

-On October 30, 2009, as a result of the ongoing issues in the community, the Minister gave the Algonquins of Barriere Lake until March 31, 2010, to revise their rules for selecting their leaders and having them ratified by the membership.
-Since the Council had submitted no such revision by the deadline, on April 1, 2010, the Minister signed an order invoking the electoral provisions of the Indian Act.
-Subsequently, a returning officer duly mandated by AANDC conducted the process in accordance with the rules established by the Indian Act and the Indian Band Election Regulations.
+On October 30, 2009, because of outstanding issues in the community, the Department gave the Algonquins of Barriere Lake until March 31, 2010 to review their rules for selecting their leaders and have them ratified by the community members.
+Because the Band Council failed to submit this document by the deadline, the Minister signed a ministerial order on April 1, 2010 that brought into force the electoral provisions of the Indian Act.
+Since then, an electoral officer, duly authorized by INAC, has conducted four electoral processes in accordance with the rules set out in the Indian Act and the Indian Band Election Regulations.

-Since forest resources are a provincial jurisdiction, this pilot project was negotiated between the Government of Quebec and the Algonquins of Barriere Lake.
+Since forest resources are a provincial jurisdiction, this pilot project about the management of renewable resources (wildlife and forest) was negotiated between the Government of Quebec and the Algonquins of Barriere Lake.

 Faced with escalating costs, a lack of convincing results and detailed schedules, and concerned with upholding the principles of fairness and equity in the allocation of financial resources to First Nations communities, the Department ended funding for development of the integrated resource management plan on September 30, 2001.